H5N1 bird flu

 - Call your doctor if you feel sick.
 Symptoms of H5N1 bird flu can include cough, sore throat, fever, and red or watery eyes.

-- For workers: Follow all CDC recommendations for worker protection to reduce risk of infection.
+- For employers: Follow all CDC recommendations for worker protection to reduce risk of infection.

 - For backyard flock owners: Follow the U.S. Department of Agriculture (USDA) Defend the Flock recommendations.
 If you think birds in your flock may have bird flu, follow CDC recommendations to protect yourself.